Great Lumley: Lumley Hospital

-John Duck founded Lumley Hospital on September 29, 1686 for twelve people aged 60 and over.
+Sir John Duck founded Lumley Hospital on September 29, 1686 for twelve people aged 60 and over.
 John Pots and eleven widows were incorporated as "The Brethren and Sisters of the Hospital".

 Becoming part of the Lambton Estate

-John Duck died in 1691, leaving his estates to his wife.
+Sir John Duck died in 1691, leaving his estates to his wife.
 She in turn left them to their nephew, James Nicholson of Rainton.
 James died in 1727, leaving all his estates to his three daughters.
 One of the daughters, Mary Nicholson, never married, and left her portion to her nephew, John Lyon, who by 1759 became the ninth Earl of Strathmore.
 Susan Lyon, John's sister, married John Lambton in 1763.
 Major General John Lambton was the Member of Parliament for Durham City from 1762 to 1787.
 He subsequently purchased the Lumley estate.

 Mining and quarrying

 Great Lumley is built upon the Durham coal field with several workable seams underneath it.
 Stobbs Hill pit was opened in 1704 to the shallowest coal at 26 fathom.

 No 1 and No 2 pits started to be sunk in 1776 and by the 1790s the colliery was in production.
 The colliery used a number of pits over its life, Nos 1-9 were simply numbered, in addition there were the George, Stobbs Hill and West pits.
 Seven different seams were worked over the years ranging from around 100 feet to nearly 850 feet.

 The pit appears to have been gassy and in the days before safety lamps were introduced there were a number of fatal explosions.
 Sixty lives were recorded as having been lost in 1727, a further 31 lost in an explosion on 11 April 1797.
 On 11 October 1799 a "violent explosion took place in Lumley colliery ... by which ... thirty-nine human beings were launched into eternity".
 The following century saw more explosions.
 On 9 October 1819 there was an explosion in George pit.
 It is thought that a fall of the roof released firedamp which was ignited by a candle.
 Eleven men were killed instantly, two more (including the hewer whose candle caused the blast) died the following day of their injuries.
 In 1824 another explosion killed 14 people and on 20 July 1827 a man went into the wrong area with a candle and triggered an explosion.
 Nine men were burnt, one of whom subsequently died.

 In the 19th century, with the nearby coal mines flourishing, the village grew from 696 people in 1801 to 2,301 people by 1831.
 As mining started to decline, so did the population, reduced to 1,730 people by 1851.
 In 1834 there were 411 houses, 8 public houses, two schools, and two chapels (one Old Methodist and one New Methodist).